OAuth 2.0

 Granular scopes are yet to be implemented.
 All tokens are scoped to have both

-and WRITE
+READ and WRITE permissions

-Learn how to use HTTP signatures to improve API integrity
+HTTP Signatures Learn how to use HTTP signatures to improve API integrity